-The point is when you are writing for descriptive you have to stick to the point in your answer writing.
-The knowledge to impart is vast but the value of the words chosen plays a major and crucial role in descriptive writing.
+The point is when you are writing for descriptive you have to stick to the point.
+The knowledge to impart is vast but the value of the words chosen plays a crucial role in descriptive writing.
 Writing for descriptive papers require a balance of good knowledge and the presentation skills.

-Before 2016 RBI exam pattern has completely descriptive papers in Phase 2 examination and now again 50% of the paper will be descriptive in nature.
-Starting from the syllabus of Phase 2 for Economic & Social Issues (ESI) in the unit Social Structure of India, topic of Human Development is mentioned.
-This topic is of major importance in RBI Grade B 2021 exam and many questions are framed from this section.
+Before 2016, RBI Grade B Phase 2 exam pattern had completely descriptive papers and now again 50% of the paper will be descriptive in nature.
+There is a topic of Human Development in the Social Structure of India unit of the Economic & Social Issues (ESI) syllabus for RBI Grade B Phase 2 exam.
+This topic is of major importance in RBI Grade B 2021 exam and many questions are expected from this section.

 - People: Improving their lives, rather than assuming that economic growth will lead, automatically, to greater wellbeing for all.

 - Opportunities: Giving people more freedom to live lives as per their values, developing their abilities and giving them a chance to use them.

 - Choice: Providing people with opportunities, not insisting that they make use of them